-Stage 2 – Junior Play Space – Construction to commence in July
+Stage 2 – Junior Play Space – Now open!

 The junior play area focuses on the developmental needs of children, specifically babies through to 6 year olds.
 The area aims to enhance the physical development of the users through balance, coordination and upper body and core strengthening play as well as cognitive development through imaginative play in shopfronts, fairy gardens and tactile surface exploration.

 The remainder of the play space includes the following;

 - The centre piece of the development, the multi-age accessible play area features a 6m climbing structure with fully accessible ramps and bridges to the first level (approx. 2.5m off the ground) and challenging entry points and a stair case to the second level to allow inclusive play for all individuals.
 The area will include a double flying fox with accessible seat, inclusive swings and slides, picnic and BBQ facilities and equipment designed to test and improve the skills, coordination and agility of young children and senior citizens.

 - A quiet and sensory play area has been designed as a retreat within the wider reserve.
 The quiet area is a zone where individuals, both children and adults, who may be over stimulated by the pace and sounds of the play area can return to.
 The design of this area has been extensively considered to include play elements that encourage not only calm and controlled exploration but can also facilitate future programming opportunities such as therapy sessions.